-The stresses of the times are dramatically affecting your organization’s relationships, and that’s likely to continue through 2012.
+The stresses of the times are dramatically affecting your organization’s relationships, and that’s likely to continue for a very, very long time.
 But there’s some very good news.

 Despite today’s challenges, there is a way for your organization to build and strengthen vital relationships with the people whose help you need as donors, advocates, volunteers and more.
-Here are my guidelines for implementing the doable, proven strategy—getting personal to get relevant—that is your single most important key to marketing success in 2012:
+Here are my guidelines for implementing the doable, proven strategy—getting personal to get relevant—that is your single most important key to marketing success right now:

 Your Solution: Get Personal to Get Relevant

 It’s really very simple, and something you probably do on a personal level all the time: Getting to know and understand others with whom you want to build a friendship, learning what’s important to them and how their days go, then connecting with them by focusing on what’s important or interesting to both of you—via a platform (cell phone, text or visit), at a time that’s good for both of you.

 Get to Know Your Target Audiences